simha10/Survey_App/web-portal/DOCUMENTATION.md

 - **Responsiveness:** The entire portal will be designed to be fully responsive, ensuring a seamless experience on desktops, tablets, and mobile browsers.

 ---

+## 5. Current Development Status & Notes

+- **Ward Management & Assignment:** The admin panel now includes a tabbed interface for ward management and assignment, with dynamic imports for code splitting.
+UI is scaffolded and under development.
+- **User Management:** The create/edit user UI is implemented and styled; ready for end-to-end testing.
+- **QC Workflow:** The structure for multi-level QC review is present; further UI and backend integration is ongoing.
+- **Error Handling:** Improved error and loading state handling is being added.
+- **Dependencies:** Ensure all required packages (e.g., @radix-ui/react-slot, class-variance-authority, utils) are installed and available.
+- **Known Issues:** Document any current module resolution or build errors and their solutions (e.g., restarting dev server, checking file paths).
+- **Next Steps:** Complete assignment management, finalize QC workflow, and enhance reporting/dashboard features.

 This document will be updated continuously as the project evolves.